RileyGWeb/secure-pay-service/restaurants.markdown

 ## Restaurant POS systems with a buffet of benefits to you and your diners.

-When you partner with Vantiv for your restaurant merchant account, you will be able to offer your customers better service, simplify back-office tasks, and grow your business by:
+When you partner with Secure Pay Service for your restaurant merchant account, you will be able to offer your customers better service, simplify back-office tasks, and grow your business by:

 Streamline your business operations.
 Your everyday to-do list of scheduling staff, changing menus, and tracking inventory will be simplified using our proprietary tools.
 Serve your customers more quickly.
 Fewer accounting errors, pay-at-table technology, and interactive menus mean that you can turn tables more quickly and efficiently so your staff can serve more diners.